Free CPG-backed scan for AI-built products

 Designed for teams that need a decision, not another vague scan.

-The report separates product gaps, launch blockers, security-sensitive flows, and the cheapest safe repair sequence so your team can decide what to fix, buy, or defer.
+The report separates product gaps, launch blockers, security-sensitive flows, and the smallest safe repair sequence so your team can decide what to fix, buy, or defer.

 1. 1Connect repo or upload ZIP